Local Testnet

 ./testnet/local-devnet/verify.sh testnet/local-devnet/evidence/<timestamp>/

-The verifier evaluates four pass/fail predicates and writes evidence/<timestamp>/report.md.
+The verifier evaluates five pass/fail predicates and writes evidence/<timestamp>/report.md.
 Predicates:

 #PredicatePass condition

-1Block forge cross-checkEvery confirmed (slot, hash) pair is seen by all three observers in blocks.csv.
-(Most-recent 10 blocks are excluded from the check to allow rollback grace.)
+1Block forge cross-checkEvery canonical (slot, hash) pair is seen by all three observers in blocks.csv.
+Orphans are excluded.

 The report.md includes a metadata snapshot (versions, genesis hashes, magic), counts (block events, tx submissions, tip samples), a forge-attribution breakdown, and a per-predicate result table.